-This course is designed to help the learner become an effective writer in his or her professional field.
+This course is designed to help the student become an effective writer in his or her professional field.
 It will hone the writer’s skills in two areas: 1) develop the writer’s skills required to be published in professional and lay journals, magazines, and newspapers; and 2) refine the writing required in one’s professional practice.
 In this course, one learns how to develop a theme that will interest a readership and publisher.
 Focus is on effective writing techniques and learning the process from idea to publication.

-Open to graduate students.
+Open to undergraduate Nursing students and to undergraduate and graduate non-Nursing students.

 After completing this course, you should be able to:

 CO1 Compose documents for both publication and professional practice.

 CO2 Apply an appropriate and effective writing process to create documents for publication and professional practice.

 CO3 Analyze written communication contexts for audience and format.

 CO4 Critique examples of professional and student writing for form, content, applicability, and appropriateness.